fbpx

 The best tips for achieving your reading resolutions

 Have you ever set a reading goal for yourself, only to fall short?
-Most people have at one time or another.
+Most people have at one time or another, myself included.
 This article will share some practical tips on setting and achieving your reading goals and resolutions.
-So whether you’re looking to read more books this year or want to be better about meeting your reading goals, stick around!
+So whether you’re looking to read more books this year, be more intentional about the books you want to read, or want to be better about meeting the goals you’ve set, stick around!
 We’ve got some helpful advice for you.

 What are reading goals?